YassineOuri/TaskShell/README.md

 - Modify task description or status
 - Delete tasks

-## Prerequisites

-- Java 17 or higher
-- Maven

 ## Installation
 You can use Docker to quickly try out `jira-cli`.